 The Power of Public Engagement #ChangetheBirthStory

-Report description: Through our #ChangetheBirthStory public engagement campaign, people all around Canada were engaged and inspired to raise awareness about the importance of improving access to sexual and reproductive health services for women and girls around the world.
+Through our #ChangetheBirthStory public engagement campaign, people all around Canada were engaged and inspired to raise awareness about the importance of improving access to essential health care for women and girls – helping save the lives of more girls, moms, babies and children around the world.

 SHOW Midterm Evaluation Report